i18nBoost Blog

 // Translation: "You have {{count}} new message(s)"

-// i18next handles complex plural rules automatically
+// Libraries like i18next handle complex plural rules automatically

 t('items', { count: itemCount })

-• Spanish spans multiple continents
+• Spanish spans multiple continents with regional variations

 • It can be politically sensitive